wavelet-lab/docs/source/hardware/xmass.rst

 There are two clock domains on the xMASS SDR:

-* **REFCLK**: Reference clock used for phase synchronization and RF frequency calibration.
+* **REFCLK**: The continuous reference frequency distributed to the xMASS board and all attached xSDR modules.
+It provides the master frequency reference used to lock local PLLs, generate sampling clocks and to perform RF frequency calibration across channels.
-* **SYSREF**: Event synchronization: start, stop, and other control signals.
+* **SYSREF**: A timing/event synchronization pulse distributed to all xSDR modules.
+It defines deterministic frame boundaries and is used to align converters, FIFOs and JESD-like datastream boundaries so that samples across multiple channels/boards have known, repeatable timing.

 The **LMK05318B** serves as the central clocking IC on the xMASS SDR and can use different clock sources: